wanwenli/myblog/_posts/2014-12-28-STM-RD-Advice.md

 ---
 layout: post
 title: Advice for STM R&D Assignments
-excerpt: Some guidelines that will help you
+description: Some guidelines that will help you
-category: programming
+categories: programming
 ---

 ##### Introduction & Disclaimer